Josh Harris (businessman): Sports ownership

 In June 2023, he acquired a minority stake in Joe Gibbs Racing by way of HBSE.
 The following month, Harris and a 20-member group including Danaher and Glenstone founder Mitchell Rales, Hall of Fame basketball player and entrepreneur Magic Johnson, and venture capitalist Mark Ein as limited partners, acquired the NFL's Washington Commanders and Northwest Stadium from Daniel Snyder for billion, the highest price paid for a sports team at the time.
 Harris and Johnson had previously bid on the NFL's Denver Broncos in 2022 before it was sold to a group headed by Walmart executives Rob Walton and Greg Penner.
 In early 2024, the pair sold their stake in the Steelers to Art Rooney II and Thomas Tull as NFL rules mandate a majority owner can not hold stake in another team.
 Harris and Blitzer have also invested in youth sports brands, forming Unrivaled Sports as a parent company in March 2024 with capital from The Chernin Group.
-In June 2025, Harris through HBSE was awarded a $250 million bid for a Philadelphia WNBA team to begin play in 2030.
+In June 2025, HBSE was awarded a $250 million bid for a Philadelphia WNBA team to begin play in 2030.